NiclO1337/NiclO1337/README.md

 ## About Me 🚀

-I'm a newly educated Junior Fullstack Software Developer, currently learning Predictive Analytics and AI. <br>I love learning new skills and to build new interesting projects.
+I'm a newly educated Junior Fullstack Software Developer, currently learning Predictive Analytics and AI. <br>I love learning new skills and to build new interesting and useful projects.

 - 🌱 **Currently learning**: Jupyter Noteboooks, Numpy, Pandas
 - 🔭 **Working on**: Finding a new home with a nice family where I can contribute as a junior dev